hemebond/airquake/README.md

     enemy automatically if possible.

-    E key is also used for cycling between defence turrets while you're not in a vehicle and your side has active turrets. (e.g. Air2 level) 9 (impulse 9) toggles missile view.
+    E key is also used for cycling between defence turrets while you're not in a vehicle and your side has active turrets. (e.g. `air2` level)

+  `9` (impulse 9) toggles missile view.
 Usable for the hummer's bomb...

 - Press number keys to select weapons.
 More about them in Vehicles section.

-- Commands "cycleweapon" and "cycleweapon2" work like the cycle command in normal Quake...
+- Commands `cycleweapon` and `cycleweapon2` work like the cycle command in normal Quake...
 I'm not using them so they aren't bound to any keys.
 Bind them yourself.

-- Number 5 drops a flare (or shoots upward if a ground vehicle), that has 50% chance to get missiles out of your tail.
+- Number `5` drops a flare (or shoots upward if a ground vehicle), that has 50% chance to get missiles out of your tail.

-- Press number 6 to set weapon model (big/small/none).
+- Press number `6` to set weapon model (big/small/none).
 The small version is mostly for high resolutions and GLquake, it's too small in 320x200.

 - Before each respawn (while dead), you can select vehicles with the numbers.

-- You can also switch your skin by typing "impulse 15" into console between respawns.
+- You can also switch your skin by typing `impulse 15` into console between respawns.
 Currently there's an alternate skin for dogfighter only.

-- When you are stopped at rearm/repair spot with 100% health, you can re-select your vehicle by pressing 0 (impulse 10), and then vehicle number.
+- When you are stopped at rearm/repair spot with 100% health, you can re-select your vehicle by pressing `0` (`impulse 10`), and then vehicle number.

 - When you're dead, you can switch teams in teamplay DM by selecting a new colour.
-Type into console "color 2" for blue, and "color 7" for red team.
+Type into console `color 2` for blue, and `color 7` for red team.
   Don't do this when you're alive, or the game doesn't recognize the team change.
 (It should force the colours back to that of your team, but it has problems on dedicated servers)

 - All the weapons except bombs auto-aim into ground targets, and homing missiles can be locked into planes as well.
 Slow missiles like mavericks aren't too good in shooting planes though.

 - The red targeting box shows the direction where you are flying/shooting, except in the stealth mode.

 - When the targeting box changes to different shape and moves on a target, you have gained a weapon lock.

 - The drone planes fly around following their routes.
 At first, they don't use afterburner, but if they take some damage, they start to use it...

   They have no AI yet, but I'm going to make some.

 - The enemy helicopters have (almost) finished AI, they can really hunt you down and kill.
 They have a bit limited aiming skills for now though.

 - You can land on a special runway brush.
 Simply fly above it and reduce throttle, if you're in a helicopter...
 With planes, come down as slowly as possible, and don't turn at the moment when you touch the ground.
   Landing or taxiing outside a runway kills you.
 (Ground vehicles can of course travel anywhere on the ground)

 - Ground vehicles can travel in shallow water without any problems.
 If they become (almost) completely submerged, they start to get heavy damage.
 The tank may survive for 10 seconds...
 Humvee can now drive underwater for